meteosimaji/cappuccino/README.md

 Exit the session with `exit` or `quit`.

 ## API CLI
-Use `agent_cli.py` to send a prompt directly to the OpenAI API and save any generated images locally:
+Use `agent_cli.py` to send a prompt directly to the local LLM and save any generated images locally:

 ```bash